d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 have been explained in :numref:`sec_rnn-concise`.
 Let's still use a concrete example to [**illustrate the above encoder implementation.**]
-Below
-we instantiate a two-layer GRU encoder whose number of hidden units is 16.
+Below, we instantiate a two-layer GRU encoder whose number of hidden units is 16.
-Given
-a minibatch of sequence inputs `X`
+Given a minibatch of sequence inputs `X`
 (batch size: 4, number of time steps: 9), the hidden states of the last layer at all the time steps
 (`outputs` return by the encoder's recurrent layers) are a tensor of shape
 (number of time steps, batch size, number of hidden units).

 ```{.python .input}